VapiAI/server-example-serverless-vercel/README.md

-# Vapi Customization for Story Writers
+# Vapi Example for Serverless Vercel

-Welcome to the Vapi Customization sample project.
+Welcome to the Vapi Serverless Vercel sample project.
 This project demonstrates how you can extend the functionalities of Vapi, an abstraction layer for your personal assistant, to create a unique experience tailored for story writers.
 Using this project, writers can design characters for their stories through voice interactions with the assistant.

 ## Project Overview